 Next Steps

-Setting OKRs is only the first step.
-The compounding organic equity that makes SEO a durable growth channel comes from the systematic execution — content production aligned with search intent architecture, technical foundations built for crawl efficiency, and link-building programs that build topical authority over time.
+Setting OKRs is the beginning, not the destination.
+The compounding returns come from systematic execution: content production aligned with search intent architecture, technical foundations built for crawl efficiency, and link-building programs that build real topical authority over time.

 - Sale!